-- Necessary household property (Not antiques or items of exceptional value)
+- Necessary household property (such as furniture and appliances but not antiques or items of exceptional value)

-- A car worth no more than the prescribed amount ($7,700 as a January 2017 – go to afsa.gov.au and select indexed amount for the latest amount)
+- A car worth no more than the prescribed amount ($8,000 as of May 2020– go to afsa.gov.au and select indexed amount for the latest amount)

 - Superannuation (still in your super fund)